Urban renewal: Hong Kong

+India

+In some cities such as Pune, redevelopment is the only option, as municipal corporations refuse new water connections to save water.

+Iran

+Iranian Urban Renewal corporation is in charge of the program.
+Tehran and Isfahan and Khorasan and Khuzestan have some of the highest statistics of housing developments.
+Seventh program offers support to Ministry of Road and Urban and Development for gentrification and development in lesser developed zones.
+Funding will also support money going to mass housing developers.

+Ireland

+During the 1990s the concept of culture-led regeneration gained ground.
+Examples most often cited as successes include Temple Bar in Dublin where tourism was attracted to a bohemian "cultural quarter".

 Israel

 Israel has been undergoing extensive urban renewal projects due to the large number of concrete tenement buildings in its cities which do not meet modern Israeli safety standards and have what is widely considered to be an impoverished and unattractive appearance.
 Israel built large numbers of these tenement buildings, known in Israel as "train buildings" (בנייני רכבת, binyanei rakevet), in the first decades of independence to house masses of Jewish refugees coming from Europe and the Muslim world.
 Since then, Israeli architectural styles have changed.
 In addition, these buildings do not meet modern safety regulations: Israeli law has required all new buildings to be built in an earthquake-resistant manner since 1980 and to be built with bomb shelters since 1991.
 There are two main urban renewal programs: the evacuate and build program and TAMA 38.
-The evacuate and build program, launched in 1998, allows developers to tear down older building complexes and replace them with larger and more modern buildings, while TAMA 38 enables developers to extensively remodel buildings, strengthening them against earthquakes, adding safety rooms, remodeling the building's appearance, and adding new apartments.
-In both projects, the tenants are temporarily evacuated for the duration of the work and the developer pays for their alternative accomodation.
+The evacuate and build program, launched in 1998, allows developers to tear down older building complexes and replace them with larger and more modern buildings, while TAMA 38, launched in 2005, enables developers to extensively remodel buildings, strengthening them against earthquakes, adding safety rooms, remodeling the building's appearance, and adding new apartments.
+In both projects, the tenants are temporarily evacuated for the duration of the work and the developer pays for their alternative accommodation.
 In both programs, the developers add more apartments so as to sell them to additional tenants and make a profit.